 Next, consider what happens when we provide the waveforms described above to an output pin wired to an LED as in Figure 2.3.
 In reality, the LED is actually going on and off at a rate of 500 Hz.
 However, our eyes are nowhere near responsive enough to observe these changes.
-A recent study gave the fastest visual response measured to date as 13 ms [7].
+A recent study gave the fastest visual response measured to date as 13 ms [8].
 Instead, our eyes (and brain) respond to the average light intensity, in effect doing the filtering job described above, and as the average value of the voltage varies from low to high, we perceive the LED to be varying in intensity from low to high.
 In other words, we have controlled the perceived intensity of the LED on an analog scale.

 In the above example, the averaging was going on in our visual perception, our eyes and brain.
 This need not always be the case.
-If we are controlling the heat generated by a resistive element, the averaging will happen in the thermal response of the element (it is pretty unlikely to switch between hot and cold in less than 2 ms).
+If we are controlling the heat generated by a resistive element, the averaging will happen in the thermal response of the element (the element's ability to change temperature quickly).
+It is pretty unlikely to switch between hot and cold in less than 2 ms. Instead, it will repond to the average value of the controlling voltage signal.
 Each use case needs to be considered individually to make sure that the averaging happens, and the mechanism might be quite different in each case.